Sivazam/POS_MultiLocation/USER_GUIDE.md

 ### Getting Help
 - Contact your system administrator for account issues
 - Refer to this user guide for feature instructions
-- For technical support, contact Millet Home Foods support team
+- For technical support, contact ForkFlow support team